dmorse/pscfpp/README.md

      copolymers and linear homopolymers allowed by the Fortran PSCF code.

-   - Adoption of C/C++ as a base language has simplified implementation of programs that that uses graphical processing units (GPUs).
+   - Adoption of C/C++ as a base language has simplified implementation of programs that that use graphical processing units (GPUs).

 ## Programs

-Currently, the package contains the following SCFT programs:
+PSCF contains the following set of executable programs:

-   - **pscf_fd** : A one-dimensional finite difference program for problems that involve variation in a single spatial coordinate in Cartesian, cylindrical or spherical coordinates.
+   - **pscf_fd** : A one-dimensional finite difference program.

-   - **pscf_pc** : CPU-based pseudo-spectral solvers for periodic
+   - **pscf_pc**: CPU programs for periodic structures that are periodic in 1, 2, or 3 coordinates.

-     microstructures that are periodic in 1, 2, or 3 coordinates.
+   - **pscf_pg**: GPU accelerated programs for period microstructures in 1, 2 or 3 dimensions.

-   - **pscf_pg**: Analogous GPU-enabled pseudo-spectral solvers for period microstructures in 1, 2 or 3 dimensions.
+Comments:

-*psf_fd* : The one-dimensional finite difference program is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical copolymer micelles.
+**psf_fd** : The one-dimensional finite difference program is designed to treat problems that vary in only one coordinate, in Cartesian, cyndrical or spherical coordinates.
+It is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical copolymer micelles.
 The executable for this program is named pscf_fd.
 The suffix "fd" stands for "finite difference".

-*pscf_pc* : The pseudo-spectral CPU programs for periodic microstructures are closely analogous to the older PSCF Fortran program, and provide similar capabilties and performance.
-Different executable files are used in the new code to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1, pscf_pc2 and pscf_pc3, respectively.
+**pscf_pc** : The pseudo-spectral CPU programs for periodic microstructures are closely analogous to the older PSCF Fortran program, and provide similar capabilties and performance.
+Different executable files are used in the new package to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1, pscf_pc2 and pscf_pc3, respectively.
 In these names, "pc" stands for "periodic CPU".
-These programs allow the user to search for a solution with any specified crystal system type and space group symmetry, and provide efficient algorithms to relax the unit cell parameters so as to minimize the free energy.

-*pscf_pg* : The GPU-accelerated pseudo-spectral programs for periodic structures are based on algorithms similar to those used in the CPU pseudo-spectral programs, and provide almost identical capabilities.
+**pscf_pg** : The GPU-accelerated pseudo-spectral programs for periodic structures are based on algorithms similar to those used in the CPU pseudo-spectral programs, and provide almost identical capabilities.
 The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic